orktes/irc-watcher/Readme.md

 # irc-watcher

-  Ircbot that records and creates thumbnails of converstation
+  Ircbot that records and creates thumbnails of conversations

 ## License